ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 **What is Event-sourcing**

 Event-sourcing is a way of capturing changes in the state of an application.
 The traditional way of doing this would be to just update the existing state of your application to whatever state it should be in.
-This way you always have the latest state of your data at your displosal.
+This way you always have the latest state of your data at your disposal.

 In Event-sourcing, you'll capture all changes as events.
 These events will be stored in the sequence they were applied.